The-Chinese-Room/InkpotDemo/README.md

 					- game mode Blueprint, creates UI, handles Inkpot OnStoryBegin.
 			Maps
 				Demo
-					- A demo of how Ink scripts can interact with level blueprints and actors.
+					- A demo of Ink scripts interacting with level blueprints and actors.
 				HelloInk
 					- The most minimal demo using the default ink story.
 				Intro